 The tattoo industry has historically been viewed as a male dominated space and as such, has taken a long time to attract females into the roles of tattoo artists.
 The old stereotypes of tattoo studio’s being rough and intimidating places have been broken down over the years, meaning that more women than ever are both tattooing and getting tattooed.
 Like many stereotypically male industries, women face difficulties when venturing down those particular avenues but it hasn’t put them off pursuing their ambitions.

 Luna Ink is owned and run by Jonki Silfwerax who has, herself, been subject to sexist attitudes.
-Having an additional tattooist who is male has meant that, far too often, Jonki is mistaken for the receptionist and people automatically think that Paul owns the studio.
+Having an additional tattooist who is male has meant that, far too often, Jonki is mistaken for the receptionist and people automatically think that the senior male artist owns the studio.
 As both a female tattoo artist and female business owner, Jonki has had to develop a thick skin to overcome sexism in both industries.
 But as the tattoo industry grows so do the attitudes of people within it.

 Female artists have the ability to make safe spaces for women to have tattoos and feel comfortable in the environment.
 Studios do not have to be overly masculine anymore as their client’s veer away from the stereotypes placed on them.
 Tattoos in general, are now more widely accepted as art and respected in a way they haven’t been in the past.

 There is still plenty to be done however, in both the tattoo industry and the business world to recognise females in traditionally male roles.
 While being mistaken for the receptionist is disrespectful enough, the assumption that you are not as good of a tattoo artist as your male counterpart is demeaning and disregards any and all of a female artists training and experience.